-- 1. What are the three steps in Consequence Thinking? - a.\\\\\ b.\\\\\ c. - 2.
-What should you do if you are not familiar with the safety issues concerning your current task? - a.
-Report to your supervisor and discuss ways to safely complete the work - b.
-Continue working - c.
-Leave the job unfinished - d.
-Allow someone else to complete the job - 3.
-Mike is an experienced continuous miner operator who is concerned he is beginning to experience hearing loss, and begins to think about ways to prevent himself from being exposed to noise.
-He is aware of the following potential controls: a) Enclosed cabins, b) Hearing protection, c) Remotely controlled equipment, d) Job task rotations, e) New equipment with bits that produce less noise.
+c.
+Read dood official experience with it on a discussion 1016111.
+Haza ard Recognition 1.
+What are the three steps in Consequence Thinking? a b c 2.
+What should you do if you are not familiar with the safety iss task? a.
+Report to your supervisor and discuss ways to safel b.
+Continue working c.
+Leave the job unfinished d.
+Allow someone else to complete the job 3.
+Mike is an experienced continuous miner operator who is concerned he is beginning experience hearing loss, and begins to think about ways to prevent himself from being exposed to noise.
+He is aware of the following potential controls: a) Enclosed cabins, Hearing protection, c) Remotely controlled equipment, d) Job task rotations, e) Ne equipment with bits that produce less noise.
 Match each control with its corresponding control category, and in order of effectiveness, by writing it on the lines below.

-Most effective Elimination

-More Effective Substitution

-Somewhat Effective Engineering

-Less Effective Administrative
+Most effective More Effective Somewhat Effective Less Effective Least Effective Substitution Engineering Administrative

-Least Effective Personal